jmai28/ReadyToRumble/README.md

 ## English or pseudocode description of algorithm
 ```
-if it is possible to get from the starting position to treasure
+if it is possible to get from the starting position to treasure \\base case
   record the solution
 else \\recursive case
   TBA...